 An online storage system only needs one data server that is connected to the Internet to work.
 Here, you (the client) send a copy of your file to the data center over the Internet, which then records the information.
 When you wish to retrieve the file, you can access the data server via a web-based interface.
 The server then allows you access to the file or sends it back to you.

-Cloud backup is essential to your business because it allows you to recover your information if something happens to your on-premises storage.
+Enterprise cloud storage and backup is essential to your business because it allows you to recover your information if something happens to your on-premises data storage.

 Reputable online storage services protect your data behind encryption and require a password to gain access.
 Other times, your file can be stored behind multiple-factor authentication that requires a password plus another code generated independently upon the login request to gain access.